Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Application

 \subsection{Empirical Setting}

-To reach the aforementioned conclusions, the authors use a M-DiD strategy, given that the treatment (if an individual is a live host user or not) was self-selected ( non-randomized).
-To address potential self-selection bias, the authors employ coarsened exact matching (CEM) to construct matched sets of live hosts and non-hosts with comparable user characteristics, which can be viewed as a matching procedure consistent with our Assumption \ref{Assumption:perfect matching}.
+To reach the aforementioned conclusions, the authors use a M-DiD strategy, given that the treatment (whether an individual is a live host) was self-selected (non-randomized).
+To address potential self-selection bias, the authors construct matched sets of live hosts and non-hosts with comparable user characteristics.
 They then estimate the treatment effect using DiD (TWFE regression) on the matched sample.
-Their primary outcome of interest is the log of the number of answers contributed by a user in a given month, and they consider three covariates: (1) the log of the average number of characters per answer by a user in a given month, (2) the log of the average number of vote-ups per answer by a user in a given month, and (3) user tenure, namely number of months since the user's first answer contribution.
+Their primary outcome of interest is the log of the number of answers contributed by a user in a given month, and they consider two covariates\footnote{In some analyses they consider the third covariate: user tenure, namely number of months since the user's first answer contribution. }: (1) the log of the average number of characters per answer by a user in a given month, (2) the log of the average number of vote-ups per answer by a user in a given month.
 We follow the estimation strategies and guidelines in Section \ref{section: Determining What to Match} using the same dataset the authors used with a few adjustments.